-Instant Cosplay Surprise: In "Shake Your Tail!", Pinkie Pie puts all her friends (and herself) in grass skirts and leis in a flurry of flowers, and they at first look puzzled by this.
+Instant Cosplay Surprise: In "Shake Your Tail!", Pinkie Pie dresses all her friends (and herself) as hula dancers (including grass skirts and leis) in a flurry of flowers, and they at first look puzzled by this.

 Literal-Minded: Pinkie Pie shows as much in "Guitar Centered" when Rainbow Dash leaves Trixie with a guitar neither of them can afford (well, either that or she's just rubbing it in):

 Trixie: You'll pay for this, Rainbow Dash!
 Pinkie Pie: No, silly!
 If you want it, you'll have to pay for it.